benschaf/kaesekaestchen/README.md

 ### Responsiveness
 The website is fully responsive on all devices.
 This is acheived using media queries and CSS Grid and Flexbox for most of the layout.

 The gameboard is responsive using JavaScript.
 Each DOM element of the gameboard is individually created and resized depending on the size of the viewport.
 The gameboard is also responsive to the size of the grid.
 The grid size can be adjusted by the user in the options area.
 The gameboard will then be resized accordingly.
+Note that on mobile devices, a grid size larger than 4x4 is not recommended.

 ![responsive-image from amiresponsive](documentation/responsive-image.png)